 Don’t know what to do on your bi-date?
 Check out our list of the best LGBT movies to get inspiration.

 The reality is that bi people like anyone else, simply look for relationships that satisfy them while being accepted for being who they are, without judgements or reservations.
 They have varying degrees of attraction for different people and commit to a relationship like anyone else.

 Confronting stigma concerning your sexual identity is difficult, but you aren’t alone.
 Any time you are honest with who you are and make it known, the world becomes a more beautiful and more interesting place.

 Everything you need to know about bisexual dating!

-1. Some bisexuals may struggle with admitting it
+1. Some may struggle with being open about it

 Whether it is you and your own experience or someone else, every bi person at some point is confronted with people who may distance themselves from said person because of the way that they identify.